 According to Search Engine Land, Google is working on a new algorithm that will penalize sites that attempt to “over-optimize” or “over-SEO” their on-site content.

-The announcement was delivered by Matt Cutts of Google at a South by Southwest panel named “Dear Google and Bing: Help Me Rank Better.”
-According to an audio transcript of the panel, the new penalty has been in development for at least a few months.
-If you’re a site owner or blogger, this could be very important.
+The announcement was delivered by Matt Cutts, the head of the webspam team at Google, at a South by Southwest panel named “Dear Google and Bing: Help Me Rank Better.”
+According to an audio transcript from the panel, the new over-optimization penalty has been in development for at least a few months.
+If you are a website owner or blogger, this could be very important.

 Why the Penalty?